iot-edge-foundation/iot-edge-tradfri/README.md

 ## Work in progress

 This is a work in progress.
+We accept Pull requests.
 Please support with:

 * Mood is not supported by groups
 * Stability (eg. change events updates)